adloky/smalls/french-classic-b-mbm.md

 **13...a6**

-13...Bb4! looks awkward for White: ( 14.Nb5 a6 15.Nc7 Qf4+ 16.Kb1 Qxc7 and some bizarre reason, White resigned prematurely here in I.Deseatnicov-T.Radjabov, Oropesa del Mar 1999.
-He probably overlooked the resource 17.Qxe6+ Rf7 ( 17...Kh8 is met with 18.Qg6 Nf6 19.Bxf6 gxf6 20.Qxh6+ Kg8 when White has at least practical chances for the piece ) 18.Bh7+!
+13...Bb4! looks awkward for White:

+14.Nb5 a6 15.Nc7 Qf4+ 16.Kb1 Qxc7 and some bizarre reason, White resigned prematurely here in I.Deseatnicov-T.Radjabov, Oropesa del Mar 1999.
+He probably overlooked the resource 17.Qxe6+ Rf7

+( 17...Kh8 is met with 18.Qg6 Nf6 19.Bxf6 gxf6 20.Qxh6+ Kg8 when White has at least practical chances for the piece )

+18.Bh7+!
 Kf8 19.Qxd5 with some compensation for the piece.
-Houdini only rates this at -0.63, worse for White but clearly not resignable. ) ( 14.Bg3 has been tried but I just don't buy this continuation.
-White's dark-square control compensates for the damage to his king's structure after 14...Bxc3 15.bxc3 Qe7 16.Rhe1 Nc5 . )
+Houdini only rates this at -0.63, worse for White but clearly not resignable.

+14.Bg3 has been tried but I just don't buy this continuation.
+White's dark-square control compensates for the damage to his king's structure after 14...Bxc3 15.bxc3 Qe7 16.Rhe1 Nc5 .

 **14.Bg3**

 Adding to the control of the e5-square.

-Alternatively, White can tuck the king in with 14.Kb1 Bb4 ( of course not 14...e5?? when 15.Nxd5 pilfers a pawn since the knight can't be taken due to 16 Bh7+ or 16 Bc4 ) 15.Rhe1 Bxc3 16.bxc3 e5 , P.Wongwichit-R.Song, Mount Buller 2005.
+Alternatively, White can tuck the king in with 14.Kb1 Bb4 ( of course not 14...e5?? when 15.Nxd5 pilfers a pawn since the knight can't be taken due to 16.Bh7+ or 16.Bc4 ) 15.Rhe1 Bxc3 16.bxc3 e5 , P.Wongwichit-R.Song, Mount Buller 2005.
 At this stage, White should go for 17.c4 e4 18.cxd5 exd3 19.Qxd3 Nb4 20.Qd4 a5 21.a3 Na6 22.Re7 Qg6 23.d6 Nac5 24.Ne5 Nxe5 25.Qxc5 Nd7 26.Qc4+ Kh8 27.Rd3! and White adds another attacker into the fray with full compensation for the piece.
 After 27...Rg8 28.Rg3 Qxd6 29.Qxg8+!
-Kxg8 30.Rgxg7+ , perpetual check exacts a truce.
+Kxg8 30.Rgxg7+ , perpetual check exacts a truce.<addx start="16.Bh7"/>

 **14...Nb6**